 5. Pranayama.
 Looking for more vitality?
 Are you a shallower breather?
 Do you get nasal congestion easily?
 Do you want to learn some simple methods to cool down or warm up?
 If the answer to any of the previous questions is yes, then add some pranayama or breathing exercises to your daily routine.
-There are various types of pranayama which have a multitude of health benefits.
+There are various types of pranayama which have a multitude of health benefits and keep your lungs healthy.
 My Ayurvedic teacher, Dr. Vasant Lad, has a very informative dvd, which anyone can follow.
 The appropriate use of each technique is also discussed.

 6. Eat when hungry.
 Ayurveda advises that we listen to our body and eat when we are hungry, and not just for the sake of social graces.
 On the other end of the spectrum, Ayurveda also stresses that we should not suppress our natural urges, including the need for food.
 Don’t get so caught up in your busy lifestyle that you forget or neglect to nourish your body!